BlackApple-LMZ/rgbd-odometry/README.md

 # rgbd-odometry

-ROS package for visual odometry estimation based on RGBD data (tested with TUM dataset)
+This package implements a viual odometry sysem based on RGBD cameras.